alimranahmed/EasyHttp/README.md

 $response->contents; //for body
 ```

-To make any request using cURL we can simply use the `useing()` method as below:
+To make any request using cURL we can simply use the `using()` method as below:

 ```php
 <?php